 I have lived much longer than I ever expected to, and I believe in that worn out saying; "If I knew I was gonna live this long I would have taken better care of myself!"
 I've been through a lot... read more

 I have lived much longer than I ever expected to, and I believe in that worn out saying; "If I knew I was gonna live this long I would have taken better care of myself!"

-I've been though a lot in my life, both with life itself and especially with drugs.
+I've been through a lot in my life, both with life itself and especially with drugs, street and prescription.
 I started at 12 sniffing gasoline then on and up from there.
-I would list everything I’ve either abused or have been prescribed but it would be a very long list containing alcohol, street drugs (all the ones you smoke, snort and/or inject) and prescribed drugs; pain meds, anxiety, muscle relaxers, anti-psychotics, barbiturates, amphetamines, crank (not crack), weed, hash, DMT, Cocaine, Heroin and everything in-between.
+I would list everything I’ve either abused or have been prescribed but it would be a very long list containing alcohol, LSD, street drugs and prescribed drugs; pain meds, anxiety and psychotropic, muscle relaxers, anti-psychotics, barbiturates, amphetamines, crank (not crack), weed, hash, DMT, Cocaine, Heroin and everything in-between.

-It would be much more efficient to say this; I have done everything, and I mean everything except sniff glue or smoke crack, and whatever it was I would always do more of it than you would or could.
-Very high tolerance to these substances and to pain, both which proved to be a curse later on in life.
+It would be much more efficient to say this; I have done everything, and I mean everything except sniff glue or smoke crack, and whatever the substance, I would always do much more of it than anyone else would or could.
+I have a very high tolerance to these substances and to pain, both which proved to be a curse later on in life.

-I am blessed to have survived when you consider how I always took a lot more than anyone else, and I tried and/or done every drug there is to try (with the only 2 exceptions; sniffing glue (understandable considering how I started) and smoking crack, which became popular long after I came to my senses.
+I am blessed to have survived again with the only 2 exceptions; sniffing glue (understandable considering how I started with gasoline) and smoking crack, which became popular long after I came to my senses.

 That was then, this is now.
 I survived a horrible full-year long withdrawal mess in 2005 when I abruptly stopped taking all the 13 prescribed meds I was on, which included 260mg of Methadone daily (worse than heroin withdrawal).
 Been on and/or abused, Xanax, Percocet, Ativan, Flexeril, Valium and every other benzodiazepine, Remeron, Topamax, Gabatril, Gabapentin, Hydrocodone, Oxycodone, the list goes on.
 In fact, one Dr. called me "The Miracle Man" just for the Methadone part of that.
 It took almost 3-years to really recover.
 I came out of that with RLS and my eyes will never be the same when it comes to sensitivity to light.
-It's 2012 and I still feel the after affects of this hideous hell ride.
+It's was 2012, 7 years later and I still felt the after effects of this hideous hell ride.

-Then in 2008 diagnosed with Stage 3 Malignant Melanoma, which to the amazement of every Dr involved, miraculously did not metastasize.
-I have completely disintegrated discs L5 through S1 and Spinal Stenosis, just July 16th I was not told the discs in my T-Spine are also weakening, pushing out to the sides.
+In 2008 diagnosed with Stage 3 Malignant Melanoma, which to the amazement of every Dr. involved, miraculously did not metastasize.
+I have as the MRI reads “completely disintegrated” discs L5 through S1 (bone-on-bone) and Spinal Stenosis.
+Last July 16th, 2013 I was told the discs in my T-Spine are also weakening, pushing out to the sides.
 I live in constant, extreme pain.
 No relief, matter not if I sit, stand, lie on my back, I drag this pain around as if I were chained to a dead body

-Also in my past I have had psychotic episodes, suicidal tendencies including 3 attempts which landed me in the psyche ward, cutting which started at a young age, and a plethora of other items I'd rather not list here.
+Also in my past I have had psychotic episodes, suicidal tendencies including 3 attempts which landed me in the psyche ward, cutting which started at a young age, and a plethora of other experiences I'd rather not list here.

-I'm sorry if you're reading this because something I said sounded judgmental of offended you.
+I'm sorry if you're reading this because something I said sounded judgmental or may have offended you.
 What I have done with drugs in my time would have killed most people, and I came through a trial few could relate to.
-Does that make me a medical authority?
-No. Does is equip me to help those who have no hope?
+Does that make me a better than you?
+NO. Does it equip me to help those who believe they have no hope or camouflage their addictions?
 Yes.
-Hell yes.

 Answers/Comments written by balbanese